-We’re now enrolling for June & July of our online program, which began April 1st, and we’d love to have you to join us (MORE INFO).
+We’re now enrolling for August & September of our online program, which has been running since April 1st, and we’d love to have you to join us (MORE INFO).
 For info on the Camping Box, click HERE.
 Our online store is HERE.
 We’re shipping, and we’ll be having another curbside pick-up day TBD.
-Our Mid Wilshire space is closed for regular business through June/July, at least. *Some of you have kindly been contacting us about items you remember seeing in our store, so we’ve put some of our instruments and art supplies online for shipping.
-If you would like to support us in this way, we appreciate it.
-Please let us know if you have questions.
-The store is HERE.
+Our Mid Wilshire space is currently closed for regular business.
 Please take care, and we look forward to seeing you again soon. ❤️

 FAQs below refer to our in-person program (though there’s some overlap).
 For answers to your PLAY @ Home questions, please CLICK HERE, or email us.